Leisure activities in the Netherlands

 Despite being a small country, the Netherlands has so much to offer, especially in terms of leisure.
 Seeing as you get at least 20 paid days off by law if you work full-time, you should put these days to good use.

 Are you wondering what to do with your statutory holidays and 8% holiday pay as well?
-We'll give you some suggestions of how to get the most out of your free time during your stay in the Netherlands.
+We'll give you some suggestions on how to get the most out of your free time during your stay in the Netherlands.

 Things to see and do in the Netherlands

 If you'd really like to get in touch with nature during your stay in the Netherlands, you can consider camping.
 You'll need to call or email ahead of time to reserve a space and to inform the campgrounds of how long you'll be staying.
 The campgrounds will differ in the amenities they offer, so be sure to check beforehand.
 For example, some may have electricity and running water while others won't.
-And the condition of the bathrooms and showers can range from rustic to modern.
+The condition of the bathrooms and showers can range from rustic to modern.

 If you'd like something in between, you can always rent a cabin.
 The price will depend on if you're using a tent or camper and how many people are staying.